darianstlex/vike-efx-template/README.md

 ## Vike + React + Effector + SSR

-This template is based on Vike + Effector.
+This template is based on Vike + React + Effector.

 `vike-react` is not used to have better control over rendering mechanism.